MoOx/postcss-cssnext/README.md

 })
 ```

-Here is all available features:
+Here are all available features:

 - `import`
 - `customProperties`